rafaelfiume/tictactoe/README.md

 ### BOT Mode

-If you want the TicTacToe to run in Bot Mode: pass "botmode" in the first program argument.
+To play TicTacToe in Bot Mode, pass `botmode` as command-line argument.

 ## TODO List - or Stories Being Played ;)